|Beautiful views during CEA's excursion to Cordoba|

 |Sunset view of Barcelona from Bunkers del Carmel|

-Overall, I feel that I have learned so many valuable skills from this international internship and study abroad experience that I will carry with me wherever I go and will serve me in any context.
+Overall, I feel that I have learned so many valuable skills from this international internship and study abroad in Seville experience that I will carry with me wherever I go and will serve me in any context.
 After living outside of my comfort zone for four months in a foreign country and foreign workplace, my confidence has grown immensely.
 I know that I have what it takes to adapt, learn, be humble, ask questions, and thrive in an unfamiliar setting.
 I didn’t quit when I faced challenges or when things got difficult – I persevered.
 I know that I have a lot of offer and feel confident in my ability to meet and surpass expectations in a future internship in the United States.

 Through my internship I have learned to be flexible, adaptable, think in a globally-minded manner, improve my Spanish comprehension and oral skills, to be prepared to work in a multicultural setting, and to embrace and represent company values.
 I have learned the importance of taking initiative and finding my own sense of internal motivation.
 It was a big challenge to see other Spanish interns be able to understand and perform at a higher level than me, building trust faster, developing relationships, handling tasks with more proficiency.
 It was hard on my self-esteem at first, but then I remembered that it was I who had put myself in another culture, willing to challenge my sense of comfort and sense of humility.
 I know that if they had come to the United States to do what I do, they would be struggling just as much.